vcabardo/ML-Algorithm-Analysis/README.md

 1. classification.py - Implements multiple sklearn classifiers and obtains certain performance metrics on them (accuracy, precision, recall, f1, and runtime)
 2. validation_curves.py - Used to assist in hyperparameter tuning for the machine learning models that are implemented in classification.py
-3. classification_tool.py - The actual implementation of our solution to the project.
-Provides a user interface for users to enter data about a bean and returns a prediction as to what type of bean they entered.

 This project is structured as follows:
 ```bash